kartik-v/bootstrap-popover-x/README.md

 Bootstrap Popover Extended - Popover with modal behavior, multiple placements, automatic placements, ability to load content dynamically, and more other styling enhancements.
 The plugin uses enhanced styling specific for Bootstrap versions 5.x, 4.x or 3.x, and incorporates various additional styling options.
 This plugin was originally inspired by [BootstrapModalPopover](http://scruffles.github.io/BootstrapModalPopover/) for Bootstrap 2.x, and has been significantly enhanced for Bootstrap 3.x and includes various new features.

 > NOTE: Refer the [CHANGE LOG](https://github.com/kartik-v/bootstrap-popover-x/blob/master/CHANGE.md) for details of changes to various releases.
-From release v1.4.8, all bootstrap libraries from bootstrap 3.x to bootstrap 4.x and 5.x is supported.
+From release v1.4.8, all bootstrap libraries till bootstrap 5.x (including bootstrap 4.x and 3.x) is supported.

 ## Features